microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 - `RuleId` - A unique identifier for the rule.
 - `TargetObject` - The object currently being processed on the pipeline.
 - `TargetName` - The name of the object currently being processed on the pipeline.
 This property will automatically bind to `TargetName` or `Name` properties of the object if they exist.
-- `Configuration` - Configuration values set by a baseline.

 Syntax: